bradchesney79/effortless-hs256-jwt/README.md

 So, this is a low level library designed to:

-- Allow you to specify a conspicuously named ehjwt.config.php config file
+- Allow you to specify a path and config file or use a config file in a default location with a default name of config/ehjwt-conf.php
-- Allow you to set environment variables to specify the encryption key and config file location
+- Allow you to set environment variables to specify the encryption key and a database or other PDO compatible persistent data store particulars
-- Allow you to place a config file in common project locations for autoloading
-- Allow you to be confident about settings, my library uses your config file for all configurable values
+- Allow you to be confident about settings, my library uses your environment variables, config file, or arguments passed to the instantiation constructor in that order for all configurable values
 - Allow you to rest easy that the algorithm will always be HS256
 - Allow you to create a JWT Token string with standard "claims" some prefilled according to the config file
 - Allow you to append custom claims